bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-04-03-newsletter.md

   without manually abandoning the mempool-conflicted transaction and are counted towards the wallet's balance.

-- [Bitcoin Core #29242][] Mempool util: Add RBF diagram checks for single chunks against clusters of size 2 FIXME:harding
+- [Bitcoin Core #29242][] introduces utility functions to compare two [Feerate Diagrams][sdaftuar incentive compatibility] and to evaluate the incentive compatibility of replacing clusters with up to two transactions.
+  These functions lay the groundwork for [package][topic package relay] [replace-by-fee][topic rbf] with clusters of up to size two including [Topologically Restricted Until Confirmation (TRUC) transactions][TRUC BIP draft] (aka [v3 transactions][topic v3 transaction relay]).

 - [Core Lightning #7094][] removes multiple features that were previously deprecated using Core Lightning's new deprecation system